 Health insurance, retirement contributions, and paid leave remain widespread, reinforcing the need for holistic compensation planning.
 Increasingly, manufacturers must balance wages, benefits, flexibility, and career development to remain competitive.

 Manufacturing continues to face elevated safety risk relative to many other industries.
-The most recent finalized data show a total recordable injury rate of 2.8 cases per 100 workers (2023).
+The most recent finalized data show a total recordable injury rate of 2.7 cases per 100 workers in 2024, down slightly from 2.8 in 2023 and still above the private-industry average of 2.3.

 Staffing gaps can compound safety risks by increasing overtime, fatigue, and operational strain.
 As noted in Section 7, recent productivity gains have been driven in part by declining hours worked rather than rising output, meaning manufacturers are running leaner.
 While that supports efficiency metrics, it can also concentrate workload on fewer workers, raising the stakes for workforce planning as both a human and operational resilience issue.

-This recent momentum is encouraging, but should be read in context.
-Over the full current business cycle (Q4 2019 through Q3 2025), cumulative manufacturing productivity growth stands at just 0.4%, well below the long-run average of 2.1% per year dating back to 1987.
-The prior business cycle (Q4 2007 to Q4 2019) was nearly flat at 0.1%.
+This recent volatility should be read in long-term context.
+Over the current business cycle (Q4 2019 forward), cumulative manufacturing productivity growth remains essentially flat, well below the long-run average of approximately 2.1% per year dating back to 1987.
+The prior business cycle (Q4 2007 to Q4 2019) was also nearly flat.

-Importantly, the recent gains are driven in part by declining hours worked rather than rapid output expansion.
+Importantly, recent quarterly gains continue to be driven in part by declining hours worked rather than rapid output expansion.
 Manufacturers are producing more per hour in part because they are running leaner, a dynamic consistent with the labor constraints documented throughout this report.
-With productivity growth currently outpacing labor cost growth, manufacturers have breathing room to reinvest in training, safety, and retention without eroding margins.
+Unit labor costs in manufacturing jumped 9.1% in Q4 2025 (the largest quarterly increase since Q3 2022), narrowing the margin headroom that existed earlier in 2025 for reinvestment in training, safety, and retention.

 Sustaining these gains will increasingly depend on workforce skill levels and effective integration of digital tools.
 If lean staffing is driving productivity improvement, the sustainability of that improvement hinges on whether workers can maintain quality, throughput, and safety under constrained conditions.